AndrosDe/Jousting/README.md

   - #### Game Starter
     - The start button is central in the upper section of the page.
-    - A message above the start button provides clear instuctions.
+    - A message above the start button provides clear instructions.
     - Pressing the start button will call upon the JavaScript functions.

       <h3><img src="assets/images/screenshots/screenshot_start.png" height="70" width="400"></h3>

   - #### Selected Skill Section
-    - The skills hat have been choosen by the player and the JavaScript generated skills are displayed here to visually confirm and display the skills that are compared for the current round.
+    - The skills that have been chosen by the player and the JavaScript-generated skills are displayed here to visually confirm and display the skills that are compared for the current round.

       <h3><img src="assets/images/screenshots/screenshot_used_skill.png" height="90" width="400"></h3>